alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 * **End-User**

-  The human participant that being authenticated and about whom the Relying Party is requesting information.
+  The human participant being authenticated and about whom the Relying Party is requesting information.

 ### Key Terms

-Before attempting to understand the OpenID Connect authentication process it is worth understanding the following key terms:
+The following key terms are used in the rest of the page:

 * **Claim**

   A piece of information asserted about an entity.
-The OpenID Connect defines a number of standard claims e.g. the name claim represents an End-User's full name in displayable format.
+OpenID Connect defines a number of standard claims e.g. the name claim represents an End-User's full name in displayable format.

 * **Scope**

   A collection of claims.
-The OpenID Connect profile defines a number of standard scopes that a Relying Party can request about an authentication event or End-User.
-For example the profile scope contains: name, family_name, given_name etc.
+OpenID Connect defines a number of standard scopes that a Relying Party can request about an authentication event or End-User.
+For example the profile scope contains claims such as: name, family_name, given_name etc.

 * **ID Token**